Active NY Legislation on Paint Stewardship

 Take action for paint stewardship now!

-- Sign onto a group letter of support for Assembly Bill 1038 to be sent to Chairman Steven Englebright of the New York Assembly’s Standing Committee on Environmental Conservation.
-Those interested in listing the name of their agency, company, or organization should email Tess Zinnes.
+- Sign onto a group letter of support for the paint bill to be sent to Chairman Steven Englebright of the New York Assembly’s Standing Committee on Environmental Conservation.
+Those interested in listing the name of their agency, company, or organization should email Kristin Aldred Cheek.

 - Send an individual letter of support to Chairman Steven Englebright using our template letter as a guide.
-Please send a copy of the letter to Tess Zinnes so we can also add the name of your agency, company, or organization to the joint letter as a show of support.
+Please send a copy of the letter to Kristin so we can also add the name of your agency, company, or organization to the joint letter as a show of support.

 - Send an individual resolution using our template resolution as a guide.
-Please send a copy of the resolution to Tess Zinnes so we can track the support for the paint bill.
+Please send a copy of the resolution to Kristin so we can track the support for the paint bill.

 - Fact Sheet: Benefits of Paint Stewardship in NY